mmgen/mmgen-wallet/doc/wiki/using-mmgen/Getting-Started-with-MMGen.md

 #### <a name='a_ia'>Import addresses (online computer)</a>

-On your online computer, go to your bitcoind data directory and move any existing 'wallet.dat' file out of harm’s way.
-Start bitcoind and let it generate a new 'wallet.dat'; this you’ll use as your tracking wallet.
+On your online computer, go to your bitcoind data directory and move any existing `wallet.dat` file out of harm’s way.
+Start bitcoind and let it generate a new `wallet.dat`; this you’ll use as your tracking wallet.
 Import your ten addresses into the new tracking wallet with the command:

 	$ mmgen-addrimport --batch my.addrs